The one markup language to rule them all?

 - Possible edit wars, just like Wikipedia, but these are much less common since content ownership is much clearer than in Wikipedia however

-The main shortcoming of blogs is the lack of tag convergence across blogs.
+The main shortcoming of blogs is the lack of topic convergence across blogs.
 Each blog is a moderated castle.
-So who is the best user for a given tag, or the best content for a given tag, across the entire website?
+So who is the best user for a given topic, or the best content for a given tag, across the entire website?

 The only reasonable free material we have for advanced subjects nowadays are university lecture notes.